About

 Our Motivation

 By 2050, the U.S. population over 65 will almost double to reach 83.7 million, and the number of people 85 and over living alone will quadruple.
-The majority of seniors and people with disabilities prefer to remain in their homes and age-in-place.
-However, according to U.S. Census Bureau, nationally, only about 10% of homes are “aging-ready”, and in the northeastern U.S. in places like Pittsburgh most homes were constructed before the 1930’s.
+Approximately 90% of older adults and people with disabilities prefer to remain in their homes and age-in-place.

 Older homes were not designed to support individuals as they age and pose unique challenges and barriers for aging-in-place.
 These homes often: